Tom Cruise, Katie Holmes Love Story And Scientology Drama Turned Into New TV Show?

 “I see how some people could see certain parallels that might seem like certain stories we’ve heard.”

-In addition, Vartan commented on the plot line that features a contract,noting that while he had “never personally heard of any,” he understood “that contract marriages have been going on since the ’30s and the ’40s.”
+In addition, Vartan commented on the plot line that features a contract, noting that while he had “never personally heard of any,” he understood “that contract marriages have been going on since the ’30s and the ’40s.”

 Summing up the overall story line, Abrahams said that The Arrangement is about two individuals in love struggling to hold onto their romance.